908 Devices Inc. CEO Kevin Kno - GuruFocus.com

-On May 23, 2023, President and CEO Kevin Knopp sold 60,000 shares of 908 Devices Inc (MASS, Financial), a leading provider of innovative analytical devices for chemical and biomolecular analysis.
-This move comes amidst a year of insider trading activity at the company, with Knopp having sold a total of 314,049 shares and purchased none in the past year.
+On May 23, 2023, President and CEO Kevin Knopp sold 60,000 shares of 908 Devices Inc (MASS, Financial) at a price of $10.12 per share.
+This insider sell comes amidst a year of significant insider trading activity for the company.

 Who is Kevin Knopp?

-Kevin Knopp is the President and CEO of 908 Devices Inc. He has been with the company since its inception and has played a pivotal role in its growth and development.
-With a strong background in the analytical instrumentation industry, Knopp has led the company to become a key player in the market, offering cutting-edge solutions for various applications.
+Kevin Knopp is the President and CEO of 908 Devices Inc. He has been with the company since its inception and has played a crucial role in its growth and development.
+With a strong background in the life sciences and analytical instrumentation industries, Knopp has been instrumental in driving the company's vision and strategy.

 Insider Trading Analysis